mekas/mb1313600022/README.md

 ### 1313618007 (Andri Rahmanto)
 I want to make a noise exhaust detection application, which makes it possible for the user to know the exhaust noise in db units

+### 1313618025 (Gian Chiesa Maghriza)
+I want to make Food and Drink Recipe app various kinds of food and drink category